wootfish/eli.sohl.com/_posts/2020-06-05-dht-size-estimation.md

 e(n) = \sum\limits_{i=1}^{k}(N_i - \frac{i}{n+1})^2
 $$

-This is an upward-facing parabola, so we'll minimize it by setting the derivative equal to zero and solving.
+We'll minimize this by setting the derivative equal to zero and solving.

 $$
 \begin{align}